Levoit Core 400S Review: Our Most-Recommended Purifier

 The round footprint.
 It cannot sit flush against a wall the way a rectangular unit can, so it claims a little more floor space.

 No washable main filter.
-Unlike the Winix or some Blueair models, there is no washable carbon component to offset filter costs.
+Unlike some Blueair models, there is no washable carbon component to offset filter costs.
+The Winix 5510 is not a workaround here either, since it now uses a replaceable Filter Q carbon cartridge rather than the washable carbon its discontinued predecessor had.

 Who Should Buy the Levoit Core 400S